Gerard Majella

 Gerard Majella (Gerardo Maiella; 6 April 1726 – 16 October 1755) was an Italian lay brother of the Congregation of the Redeemer, better known as the Redemptorists, who is honored as a saint by the Catholic Church.

-His intercession is sought for children, unborn children, women in childbirth, mothers, expectant mothers, motherhood, the falsely accused, good confessions, lay brothers and Muro Lucano, Italy.
+His intercession within the Catholic Church is for children, unborn children, women in childbirth, mothers, expectant mothers, motherhood, the falsely accused, good confessions, lay brothers and Muro Lucano, Italy.

 Life

-Majella was born in Muro Lucano on 6 April 1726, the youngest of five children.
-He was frail, and his parents had him baptized the day he was born.
-He was the son of Domenico Maiella, a tailor who died when Gerard was twelve, leaving the family in poverty.
+Gerard Maiella or Majella was born in Muro Lucano, Italy on 6 April 1726, the youngest of five children.
+He was apparently frail from birth.
+His parents had him baptized the day he was born.His father was Domenico Maiella, a tailor who died when Gerard was twelve, leaving the family in poverty.
 His mother, Benedetta Galella, then sent him to her brother so that he could teach Gerard to sew and follow in his father's footsteps.
-However, the foreman was abusive.
-The boy kept silent, but his uncle soon found out and the man who taught him resigned from the job.
+However, the foreman was said to have been abusive.
+While Gerard kept silent, his uncle found out and had the foreman dismissed.
 After four years of apprenticeship, he took a job as a servant to work for the local Bishop of Lacedonia.
-Upon the bishop's death, Gerard returned to his trade, working first as a journeyman and then on his own account.
-He divided his earnings between his mother and the poor and in offerings for the souls in Purgatory.
+Upon the bishop's death, Gerard returned to his trade, working first as a journeyman and then on his own account, but earned a minimal income.

-He tried to join the Capuchin Order twice, but his health prevented it.
-In 1749, he joined the Congregation of the Most Holy Redeemer, known as Redemptorists.
-The order was founded in 1732 by Alphonsus Liguori (1696-1787) at Scala, near Naples.
-The essentially- missionary order is dedicated to "preaching the word of God to the poor."
-Its apostolate is principally in giving of missions and retreats.
+He tried to join the Capuchin Order twice, but was prevented by ill health.
+In 1749, he finally joined the Congregation of the Most Holy Redeemer, known as Redemptorists.
+The order had been recently set up in 1732 by Alphonsus Liguori (1696-1787) at Scala, near Naples.
+The essentially missionary order was dedicated to "preaching the word of God to the poor."
+Its apostolate principally focused on the giving of missions and retreats.

-During his life, he was very close to the peasants and other outsiders who lived in the Neapolitan countryside.
+During his life, Gerard developed a close bond to the Neapolitan peasant community.
 In his work with the Redemptorist community, he was variously a gardener, sacristan, tailor, porter, cook, carpenter, and clerk of works on the new buildings at Caposele.

-At 27, the Majella was controversially identified by a young pregnant woman as the father of her child.To avoid exposing the man behind the pregnancy, St. Gerard accepted the blame silently.
-His superior St Alphonse Ligouri questioned him and, due to his silence, banned him from receiving the Holy Communion.
-After several years the women revealed the truth on her deathbed and testified to St Gerard’s holiness.
+At 27, he faced scandal after being identified by a young pregnant woman as the father of her child.
+To avoid exposing the father, Gerard seemingly accepted the blame silently.
+His superior Alphonse Liguori questioned him and banned him from receiving Holy Communion.
+After several years, the woman subsequently retracted the allegation.

+He died at 29 of tuberculosis on 16 October 1755 in Materdomini, Italy.
+His last will has been written as a small note on the door of his cell: "Here the will of God is done, as God wills, and as long as God wills."